 The procedures for EIA/IEE are defined in the EIA Regulations Gazette No. 772/22 (1993).
 The regulations prescribe the activities for which EIA/IEE is mandatorily required in three separate schedules.
 The need for an environmental assessment and the level of analysis required (EIA or IEE) for each development activity is screened by the CEA based on the submission of a Basic Information Questionnaire by the developer.
 There are two possible screening outcomes.

-Exclusion from EIA/IEE – the activity does not fall under the prescribed category or located in a sensitive area as defined in the regulations.
+Exclusion from EIA/IEE – the activity under additional financing does not fall under the prescribed category or located in a sensitive area as defined in the regulations.

 EIA/IEE required – the activity falls under the prescribed category, has potentially serious environmental impacts and/or is in a sensitive area.
 With a positive screening decision, the CEA appoints a scoping committee to decide on the level of analysis and prepare the TOR, or if the project falls within the jurisdiction of government authority which is an appointed project approving authority to administer the EIA process, the CEA will hand over the process to the said authority.